 It’s almost a right of passage for a motion designer to have a go at creating a glitch effect in After Effects at some point in their career.

-In this one, we're going to look at how to create a glitch effect right within After Effects using no external plugins, just what we have available.
+In this post, we’re going to look at how to create a glitch effect right within After Effects using no external plugins.

-Alternatively, if you're in a rush, our fragment script does all the hard work and creates a glitch in after effects for you at the touch of a button.
+Alternatively, if you're in a rush, our Fragment glitch effect After Effects script does all the hard work for you at the touch of a button.

 Preparing the layers you want to glitch